upbound/docs/content/core-concepts/python/overview.md

-The Python VSCode extension includes the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) language server, so you do not need to install a language server separately.
+The Python VSCode extension includes the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) language server, so you don't need to install a language server.

 ## Example